UnclePuzzled/Based-on-NASA-BGA-Beginner-s-Guide-to-Aeronautics/README.md

 ## Download
 You can download the mono-repository
 or download each program separately below:
+Already ready out of the available: 1.3%

 [![Apps](https://img.shields.io/badge/Download--Apps-gray)](https://github.com/UnclePuzzled/Based-on-NASA-BGA-Beginner-s-Guide-to-Aeronautics/blob/main/Apps.zip)